seebaermichi/nera-plugin-simple-page-list/README.md

 -   `sortBy`: Field to sort by (`date`, `title`, etc.)
 -   `sortOrder`: `ascending` or `descending`
 -   Top-level `sortBy`/`sortOrder` apply to all unless overridden per entry
+-   `exclude_pages`: Array of rendered pages which should not be included in the page list (e.g. `/recipes/lunch/index.html`)

 ## 🧩 Usage